Boykai/Project-7-AB-Testing/README.md

 #### Summary

 The results of the Udacity Experiment based on the selected Evaluation Metrics, showed that the Gross Conversion changed and the change was statistically significant.
 The Gross Conversion rate decreased within the experiment group but, the Net Conversion remained unchanged.
 While the Net Conversion did not change in a statistically or practically significant way, due to the confidence interval having values that were above and below zero, which is not statistically significant.

-The Bonferroni Correction was not used in the analysis of this experiment due to both evaluation metrics being required to show a statistically significant change, not just one of the metrics.
-Utilizing the Bonferroni Correction would decrease the likelyhood of a Type-2 Error but, due to the how the Udacity Experiment was setup the Bonferroni Correction was not utilized in this analysis.
+The Bonferroni Correction was not used in the analysis of this experiment due to both evaluation metrics being required to pass in order to launch the Udacity changes.
+Utilizing the Bonferroni Correction would decrease the likelyhood of a Type-1 Error but, due to the how the Udacity Experiment was setup, a Type-2 Error was the focus, the Bonferroni Correction was not utilized in this analysis.

-### Recommentation
+### Recommendation

-Based on the statistical results of the Udacity Experiment, the change to the website is not recommended due to the Gross Conversion decreasing but, the Net Conversion remaining the same.
+Based on the statistical results of the Udacity Experiment, the change to the website is not recommended due to the Gross Conversion decreasing and the possibility of the Net Conversion decreasing as well.

 The changes implemented in the experiment group, led to fewer users signing up for the free-trail (Gross Conversion).
 This was most likely due to the user being more cautious about pursuing a Udacity course given the information that they might not have, on average, enough time to dedicate to the course.

-While the number of users to remain enrolled past the 14-day mark, making their first tuition payment, remained unchanged in the experiment group.
-This most likely demonstrates that the caliber of users enrolling in the course did not change.
-Therefore, the desired effect of the Udacity Experiment was not achieved.
+Due to the possibility of the Net Conversion decreasing during the Udacity Experiment, applying the change to the website is not recommended.

 ## Follow-Up-Experiment

 ### Outline

 One idea for a follow-up-experiment would be to expose non-students to an in-depth outline of the course material for each Nanodegree.
-Currently, board information is given to the user before registration which leaves a lot to the imagination of the user to make the decision of whether or not to pursue a paid Nanodegree.
+Currently, board information is given to the user before registration which leaves a lot to the imagination of the user to make the decision of whether to pursue a paid Nanodegree.

 An outline of each course, project, and most importantly skills that will be acquired by pursing a Nanodegree.
 Skills like, Python, R, SQL, MongoDB, D3.js, etc. This would allow the user to obtain a very detailed insight into what program they are signing up for and if they felt that they had the necessary skill set, interest, and time to invest into the Nanodegree.